plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Player Card Zones/Roots.md

 ---

-**Roots** are a pile of facedown cards.
+**Roots** are a pile of face down cards.
 Each Player has their own Roots.

 <!-- insert example here -->